WakiMak/trentent.github.io-forked/_posts/2011-05-03-invalid-pxe-server-list-format-altiris.md

 </div>

 <div>
-  Then I attempted to PXE boot one of my VM&#8217;s.
+  Then I attempted to PXE boot one of my VM's.
 This failed with an error stating:
 </div>

 <div>
-  &#8220;invalid pxe server list format&#8221;
+  "invalid pxe server list format"
 </div>

 <div>
 </div>

 <div>
   Attempting to troubleshoot this, I used procmon and saw that it was downloading bstrap.0 successfully then generating the error.
-I enabled logging for the PXE Server in Altiris and set the logging level for &#8220;Errors&#8221;.
+I enabled logging for the PXE Server in Altiris and set the logging level for "Errors".
 I then restarted all the Altiris services.
 When I restarted the PXE Server service, I got this error message:
 </div>

 <div>
   <div>
-    E [11:32:26 05/03] (3480): Enter: SetupDHCP(&#8230;)
+    E [11:32:26 05/03] (3480): Enter: SetupDHCP(...)
   </div>

   <div>